Probation Violation and Probation Termination in Michigan

 Can you end probation early?

-Probation can be up to 5 years long for felonies and up to 2 years long for misdemeanors.
+Probation can be up to 5 years long for felonies and up to 2 years misdemeanors, with a few specific exceptions for a longer probationary period.
 Just because a judge orders you to a term of probation does not mean that they cannot shorten that term later.
 Early termination of probation if very possible.

 Once your probation has been closed by the judge you are free to go on with your life without the court having jurisdiction over you.